Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent

-where $R_\cL^T(\xhat)$ is the regret cumulated by $\cL$ up to time $T$ compared to always playing $\hat{\vec{x}}\in\cK$. \end{restatable} As $\cK$ is compact, by virtue of $\cL$ being a regret minimizer, $\nicefrac{1}{T} \cdot \max_{\hat{\vec{x}} \in \cK}R^T(\hat{\vec{x}})\to 0$ as $T \to \infty$, \cref{algo:olo to approachability} satisfies the Blackwell approachability goal \eqref{eq:blackwell goal}.
+As $\cK$ is compact, by virtue of $\cL$ being a regret minimizer, $\nicefrac{1}{T} \cdot \max_{\hat{\vec{x}} \in \cK}R^T(\hat{\vec{x}})\to 0$ as $T \to \infty$, \cref{algo:olo to approachability} satisfies the Blackwell approachability goal \eqref{eq:blackwell goal}.
 The fact that \cref{prop:olo to approachability} applies only to conic target sets does not limit its applicability.
 Indeed, \citet{Abernethy11:Blackwell} showed that any Blackwell approachability game with a non-conic target set can be efficiently transformed to another one with a conic target set.
 In this paper, we only need to focus on conic target sets.

 The construction by \citet{Abernethy11:Blackwell} coincides with \cref{prop:olo to approachability} in the special case where the domain $\cD$ is set to $\cD = \cK$.
 In the next section, we will need our added flexibility in the choice of $\cD$: in order to establish the connection between \rmp{} and OMD, it is necessary to set $\cD = C^\circ \neq \cK$.